tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 }
 ```

-Now if we run our program, we will get four empty lines on the screen, as expected.
+Now if we run our program, we will get four empty lines on the screen as expected.
 Easiest implementation of `english_number` function would probably look like that:

 ```javascript
 if (number == 0) {